Hélène Mannarino: Television career

 She appeared for the first time on screen in 2014 as a columnist for the program Le Lab.Ô on France Ô, with her column titled Les Scoops d'Hélène.
 She then joined the staff of Le Grand 8 on D8 to present a column titled La semaine d'Hélène in 2015.
 In September 2016, she stayed on the same channel, re-named C8 in the meantime, and became a columnist for the program Il en pense quoi Camille?, presented by Camille Combal.
 She stopped being a columnist for Il en pense quoi Camille? when the program became more focused on entertainment.

 In 2017, she arrived at the TF1 Group on channel LCI, where she presented from Monday to Friday a column titled Carte blanche.
 In October 2020, she tried for one week presenting the evening news on the same channel.
 In early 2019, her column Carte blanche ended on LCI.
 In replacement, she participated at La Matinale on the same channel.
 Since September 2021, she became a co-host of La Matinale.

 In September 2018, she began presenting the reportage program Appels d'urgence on TFX.
 In late 2020, she presents Rétroscopie on TMC, a program that imagines an interview of a celebrity in the future.

 During the summer of 2021, she presented several episodes on prime time on TF1 of Le Grand Quiz, a program that quizzes the audience on several precise themes.

-In 2024, she presented the TV show Gladiators wich was a real media flop and an industrial disaster in the French audiovisual landscape wich ended after only two episodes.